Dr Richard Serjeantson

 Crausaz-Wordsworth Fellow, CRASSH 2013

 I am also pursuing ongoing research into the figure of Francis Bacon (1561–1626), both as a political actor and thinker and as a natural philosopher, and have published a number of studies on these themes.
-As one of the editors of the Oxford Francis Bacon I have also pursued, and continue to pursue, a range of investigations into the publication history and provenance of various of his books and manuscripts.
-A recent publication identifies and discusses a possible addition to the canon of Bacon’s hitherto known writings (‘Francis Bacon and “The Summe of the Bible”’, Notes and Queries (2017), 318–21).
+As one of the editors of the Oxford Francis Bacon I pursue investigations into the publication history and provenance of various of his books and manuscripts, one fruit of which is an account of tangled history of his posthumous papers (‘The Division of a Paper Kingdom: The tragic afterlives of Francis Bacon’s manuscripts’, in Archival Afterlives, ed.
+V. Keller et al. (Brill, 2018), pp. 28–71, ISBN 978-90-04-32430-5).

 I offer Ph.D. supervision and advice in topics from the Renaissance to the Enlightenment, with a focus on seventeenth-century Britain, for the Faculty of History, the Department of History and Philosophy of Science, and the Faculty of English.

 I teach at Masters level for the M.Phil. in Political Thought and Intellectual History, the M.Phil. in Early Modern History, and the M.Phil. in History, Philosophy and Sociology of Science, Technology and Medicine.
-Masters students under my supervision have written on a range of subjects, including: the religious and political writings of Coluccio Salutati; the reception of Lucretius in Renaissance Europe; the status of war in humanist educational writings; the natural philosophy of William Gilbert; Lancelot Andrewes; the reception of Giovanni Botero in England; theories of error in seventeenth-century philosophy; Sir John Eliot's prison writings; the study of politics in the English universities in the earlier seventeenth century; Thomas Hobbes's changing account of the state of nature; George Rust and intellectual life in 1650s Cambridge; James Harrington as a reader of John Selden; the Royal Society's 'History of Trades' project; John Locke after 1689; the vegetarian writings of Thomas Tryon; Samuel Clarke's theory of human nature; the natural philosophy of Jean-Théophile Desaguliers; anti-Trinitarian debates in the earlier eighteenth century; perceptions of the Anglo-Saxon and Norman pasts in William Lambarde, David Hume and Edward Gibbon; and John Adams and republican political thought after the American Revolution.
+Masters students under my supervision have written on a range of subjects, including: the religious and political writings of Coluccio Salutati; the reception of Lucretius in Renaissance Europe; the status of war in humanist educational writings; the natural philosophy of William Gilbert; Lancelot Andrewes; the reception of Giovanni Botero in England; theories of error in seventeenth-century philosophy; Sir John Eliot's prison writings; the study of politics in the English universities in the earlier seventeenth century; Thomas Hobbes's changing account of the state of nature; Henry Parker’s political writings; George Rust and intellectual life in 1650s Cambridge; James Harrington as a reader of John Selden; the Royal Society's 'History of Trades' project; John Locke after 1689; the vegetarian writings of Thomas Tryon; Samuel Clarke's theory of human nature; the natural philosophy of Jean-Théophile Desaguliers; anti-Trinitarian debates in the earlier eighteenth century; perceptions of the Anglo-Saxon and Norman pasts in William Lambarde, David Hume and Edward Gibbon; and John Adams and republican political thought after the American Revolution.

 I teach history at Undergraduate, MPhil and PhD level.